ashvardanian/StringZilla/README.md

 > For maximal performance, the C library does not perform any bounds checking in Release builds.
 > In C++, bounds checking happens only in places where the STL `std::string` would do it.
-> If you want to enable more agressive bounds-checking, define `SZ_DEBUG` before including the header.
+> If you want to enable more aggressive bounds-checking, define `SZ_DEBUG` before including the header.
 > If not explicitly set, it will be inferred from the build type.

 __`SZ_USE_X86_AVX512`, `SZ_USE_X86_AVX2`, `SZ_USE_ARM_NEON`__: